power of attorney meaning power of attorney meaning

 Abuse Of Power

-Abuse can occur if the agent misuses their authority to make decisions not in the principal’s best interest.
+Abuse can occur if the agent misuses their authority to make decisions that are not in the principal’s best interest.
 This might include financial exploitation, unauthorized transactions, or neglect of the principal’s needs.
 Selecting a trustworthy individual as the agent mitigates this risk.
 It’s crucial to carefully outline the scope and limits of the agent’s authority within the POA document to prevent misuse.

 Revocation Process